You know that saying “there are plenty of fish in the sea?”

 Well, that saying is as true for dating as it is for project management software and note-taking tools.

-Unfortunately, as soon as you Google and start to do your homework, you’ll quickly realize that there are about a zillion note-taking apps out there.
+Unfortunately, as soon as you Google and start to do your homework, you’ll quickly realize that there are a LOT of note-taking apps out there.

 Don’t worry, we’ve done the work for you.
-Read on to learn how to choose the best Evernote alternative for you.
+Read on to learn how to choose the best Evernote alternative for you in 2023.

 What is Evernote?

 Evernote is a tool that allows team members to record and capture text, images, documents and scans.
-Depending on which version you use, the mobile app makes it easy to organize information in a shared space and across multiple devices (Android, Apple and iOS, to name a few).
+Depending on which version you use, the mobile app enables you to organize information in a shared space and across multiple devices (Android, Apple and iOS, to name a few).

-Like most other note-taking apps, you can use Evernote to store and organize your notes and a variety of other items including PDFs, images, and clips from the web.
+Like most other note-taking apps, you can use Evernote to store and organize your notes and other items including PDFs, images, and clips from the web.
 Evernote also recently added the ability to embed YouTube videos within notes.

 A few other Evernote features: